-In order to set up a branch, it is advisable for the foreign company to appoint a local agent who can complete the registration and licensing procedures.
+In order to set up a branch in 2024, it is advisable for the foreign company to appoint a local agent who can complete the registration and licensing procedures.
 It is important to know that a Vietnam branch needs a special permit, called the establishment license.

 Our company registration consultants in Vietnam can assist with the incorporation process of a branch office.